-If you enjoy living on Earth, you may want to consider educating yourself a bit more in regards to the food you put in your body and the impact your buying habits are having on the world.
+If you enjoy living on Earth, you may want to consider educating yourself a bit more in regards to the food you put in your body and the impact your buying habits have on the world.

-I don’t have enough trust in humanity to envision a world, or even an America, where no animal products are consumed.
-In all honesty, there are enough people with allergies and diet restrictions that make that an impossibility anyway, let alone the stubbornly meat addicted who view veganism as a liberal agenda meant to destroy American jobs or some shit.
+I don’t have enough trust in humanity to envision a world, or even an America, where we consume no animal products.
+In all honesty, there are enough people with allergies and diet restrictions that make that an impossibility anyway.
+Let alone the stubbornly meat addicted who view veganism as a liberal agenda meant to destroy American values or some shit.

-And while merely altering your diet helps, a vast majority of us are going have to completely cut our ties as consumers with the animal farming industry if we want any change to be observed.
+And while merely altering your diet helps, a vast majority of us are going have to completely cut our ties as consumers with the animal farming industry if we want any to see any change.

 I don’t know about you, but I’m in my 20s.
 I have my whole life ahead of me.
 I’ve always dreamed of being able to travel the world and see its many wonders.
 It’s just a real shame that I feel the need to accomplish this task sooner as opposed to later because I don’t know how much longer we are going to have a sustainable planet to live on.